jonathanwider/isoEm/README.md

 The required packages can then be installed with
 `pip install -r requirements.txt` and
-`conda install -c conda-forge cartopy`
+`conda install -c conda-forge cartopy`.